rei/rei-cedar-docs/docs/patterns/forms/README.md

 - Explain why a phone number is required and/or how the data will be used
 - If a phone number can be provided optionally, consider placing the input behind a link
 - Provide a formatting hint to help the user input the correct format
-- Add special characters automatically—don’t make the user type them (but if they do, accommodate them)
+- Add special characters automatically but also accommodate ones typed by the user
 <hr/>
 - Set `type` attribute to "tel"
 - Set `autocomplete` attribute to "tel-national" if no country code is required